 A tree native mainly to Southeastern United States, but also with a small indigenous population in Massachusetts, the magnolia is ideal for landscaping purposes because of its attractive, semi-evergreen foliage and fragrant, white flowers.
 Bloom Time: May-July.

 Native to the eastern United States, the River Birch's distinctive bark and outstanding yellow fall color makes it an ideal addition to landscape use.

 Native to New England, the Giant Hyssop is a nectar source for bees.
-It also attracts both hummingbirds and butterflies, such as the Tiger Swallowtail seen here.
+It also attracts both hummingbirds and butterflies.
 Bloom Time: July-September.